Aho leads Hurricanes past Predators 6-3

 RALEIGH, N.C.
+(AP) — Sebastian Aho and the Carolina Hurricanes got into a groove after Micheal Ferland tangled with Austin Watson.

-(AP) — Sebastian Aho had three goals and an assist to lead the Carolina Hurricanes to a 6-3 win over the Nashville Predators on Sunday.
+Aho had three goals and an assist to help Carolina beat the Nashville Predators 6-3 on Sunday.

+The Hurricanes won for the seventh time in eight games.
+There was no score when Ferland fought Watson 8:19 into the first period.

+“That set the tone,” Aho said.
+“We were all fired up after that.”

+Ferland, who also had two assists, did the dirty work and Aho handled the scoring.
+With the early start, Ferland figured the team needed a shot of energy.

+“Being an early game, you’re not really sure how you feel,” Ferland said.
+“I think it got everyone going on both benches.
+It was good.”

-Justin Williams, Saku Maenalanen and Lucas Wallmark also scored for Carolina, which won for the seventh time in eight games and earned its fifth consecutive victory at home.
-Micheal Ferland had two assists and had a first-period fight that helped jump-start the Hurricanes.
+Justin Williams, Saku Maenalanen and Lucas Wallmark also scored for Carolina, which has won five straight at home.
+Petr Mrazek made 20 saves for his third win in four starts.

+“That was one of our better 60-minute efforts all year,” Carolina coach Rod Brind’Amour said.
+“I thought we played as solid as we could.”

-Aho has five goals in the past two games, running his team-best total to 21 for the season.
+It was the first hat trick of the season for Aho.
+The All-Star center has five goals in the past two games, running his team-best total to 21 for the season.

 Nashville, which had earned at least a point in seven straight games, got two goals from Filip Forsberg and another from Colton Sissons, but goaltender Pekka Rinne was chased in the second period.